Derangements in Subspace Actions of Finite Classical Groups: Introduction

 Section \ref{regularsemisimple} focuses on the proportions of regular semisimple elements in finite classical groups.
 It reviews and extends results of \cite{GL} and \cite{FNP}.
 It derives a cycle index for $\Omega^{\pm}(2n,q)$ in even characteristic.
 Section \ref{regularsemisimple} also uses combinatorics of maximal tori and the method of Section \ref{maximaltori} to prove equidistribution of regular semisimple elements over cosets.

 Section \ref{nearlyregss} proves that with high probability, an element of a finite classical group is {\it nearly regular semisimple}, that is regular semisimple on some subspace of bounded codimension.
-Whereas Section \ref{maximaltori} enables one to study proportions of elements of $G$ which are regular semisimple and derangements on k-spaces, the results of Section \ref{nearlyregss} allow one to move beyond regular semisimple elements (for fixed $q$ the proportion of regular semisimple elements doesn't tend to 1).
-For example it will be shown that when $1 \leq k \leq n/2 \rightarrow \infty$, the proportion of elements in $SL(n,q)$ which are derangements on k-spaces tends to 1.
+Whereas Section \ref{maximaltori} enables one to study proportions of elements of $G$ which are regular semisimple and derangements on $k$-spaces, the results of Section \ref{nearlyregss} allow one to move beyond regular semisimple elements (for fixed $q$ the proportion of regular semisimple elements does not tend to $1$).
+For example it will be shown that when $1 \leq k \leq n/2$ with $k \rightarrow \infty$, the proportion of elements in $SL(n,q)$ which are derangements on $k$-spaces tends to $1$.
 (Prior to this paper it was not even known that this proportion was bounded away from zero).
 We expect our results on nearly regular semisimple elements to have many other applications.
+We prove that the proportion of derangements on $k$-spaces is bounded away from $0$ without the results of this section (and so prove the original Boston--Shalev conjecture for subspace actions).

-Section \ref{mainresults} applies the tools of earlier sections to prove the Boston-Shalev conjecture (and a generalization for cosets) for primitive subspace actions.
-It moreover shows that for such actions with $|G|$ sufficiently large, the proportion of derangements in subspace actions is at least $\delta =.016$ (and often much better); the paper \cite{BDF} speculates that one may be able to take $\delta=2/7$.
-Most of our bounds are actually for the proportion of elements of $G$ which are regular semisimple and derangements.
-Section \ref{mainresults} also shows that as the dimension and codimension of the subspace grow, the proportion of derangements tends to 1.
+Section \ref{mainresults} applies the tools of earlier sections to prove the Boston--Shalev conjecture (and a generalization for cosets) for primitive subspace actions.
+It moreover shows that for such actions with $|G|$ sufficiently large, the proportion of elements which are both semisimple regular and derangements in a subspace action is at least $\delta =.016$ (and often much better).
+The paper \cite{BDF} speculates that if one is only concerned with derangements (not necessarily regular semisimple) then one may be able to take $\delta=2/7$ (for any transitive action of a finite simple group).
+Section \ref{mainresults} also shows that as the dimension and codimension of the subspace grow, the proportion of derangements tends to $1$.
+Given the earlier results for $q \rightarrow \infty$, it suffices to deal with the case of $q$ fixed.